alexnathanson/solar-protocol/installation-bookworm.md

 3) Solar Protocol uses a single certificate distributed to all SP servers.
 The next steps must be done by a network admin.

 ### Solar Protocol Configuration
-Copy local directory outside of solar-protocol directory to pi directory
+1) Copy local directory outside of solar-protocol directory to pi directory

 `sudo cp -r /home/pi/solar-protocol/local /home/pi/local`
-* Update the info with your information as needed

-Device List
-* change the device list template file name<br>
+2) Change the device list template file name

 `sudo mv /home/pi/solar-protocol/backend/data/deviceListTemplate.json /home/pi/solar-protocol/backend/data/deviceList.json`

-#### Admin Console
-Log in to the admin console:
-* Set port to 8080
-* Enter API keys

-#### Permissions

-All the necessary file and directory permissions can set by running this script: utilities/setAllPermissions.sh
+3) Set permissions (this script needs to be run everytime you pull from the repository)

-* `sh setAllPermissions.sh`
+`sh /home/pi/solar-protocol/utilities/setAllPermissions.sh`

-* You must move the local directory to its proper position before setting permissions.
-* If the above command was successful, you do not need to set permissions individually.
+If the above command was successful, you do not need to set permissions individually.
 If it failed or can't be run for some reason you can manually enter the commands listed in the setAllPermissions script.

+4) Log in to the admin console via the browser (YOUR_IP/admin)
+* Enter your info on the settings page
+* Enter API keys and update the gateway list with appropriate credentials

 ### Automate
 <!-- open rc.local `sudo nano /etc/rc.local`